About La Crosse County

 - La Crosse County Government has the first publicly owned solid waste system to achieve Green Tier status.
 Forty tons of useable materials are retrieved from the household hazardous materials facility every year and given away free.
-Biogas
+Biogas generated

-and diverts more than 47 tons of refuse from the landfill.
+than 47 tons of refuse from the landfill.